razvanpara/test-automation-cypressio/README.md

-# This is a web test framework POC using Cypress
+# This is a web test framework POC using Cypress.io

 ### Requirements:
 - node js